 Wall Side Plank

-Then she goes back to the front with the knee driver and then go to the other side.
-She’s going from Front, Side, Front and then Side Plank.
+Return to the front position with the knee driver and then go to the Other Side.
+Move from Front, to Side, to Front, and then to Side Plank again.

 There you go!
-Do the Wall Plank and add that knee driver that will challenge the hip and work on hip stability which oftentimes get lost when you have hip pain, hip injury or hip irritation.
+Do the Wall Plank and add that knee driver that will challenge the hip and work on hip stability which often decreases when you have hip pain, hip injury, or hip irritation.

+Enter in your injury or pain.
+There is a good chance that I have an article, a video, or an interview that will help you overcome your injury and pain.
 Make sure to swing by ExercisesForInjuries.com.
-Enter in your injury or pain.
-There is a good chance that I have an article, a video or an interview that will help you overcome your injury and pain.